 Truth be told, this is a problem that stretches beyond an enforcement officer making some very bad decisions and using her knowledge to help a company break multiple laws.
 Every state has to have a plan in place to prevent companies like Harmony & Green from putting legal marijuana in the illegal market.

-This month, the Washington Liquor and Cannabis Board fired Grant Bulaski, an employee who leased 25 acres of land that he owned to a prospective marijuana grower.
-The grower hadn’t planted anything yet, but the lease was identified as a conflict of interest by Bulaski’s neighbors as well as by the Liquor and Cannabis Board.
+Also in June 2017, the Washington Liquor and Cannabis Board fired Grant Bulaski, an employee who leased 25 acres of land that he owned to a prospective marijuana grower.
+The grower hadn’t planted anything at the time, but the lease was identified as a conflict of interest by Bulaski’s neighbors as well as by the Liquor and Cannabis Board.

-Bulaski joined the Liquor and Cannabis Board in 2006 and began working as a marijuana specialist for the Board more recently.
-He was terminated earlier this month because he violated the agency’s ethics rules by having a financial stake in marijuana businesses.
+Bulaski joined the Liquor and Cannabis Board in 2006 and began working as a marijuana specialist for the Board later.
+He was terminated in June 2017 because he violated the agency’s ethics rules by having a financial stake in marijuana businesses.
 Although his stake in the business would have been indirect, the association was close enough to be considered an ethics violation by the Board.

 This conflict of interest is one that Bulaski probably should have been aware of, but it appears the allure of the $2,834 monthly lease payment (which he had been getting since October 2016) was enough to entice him to make a very bad decision that cost him his job.